Processes

 }

-In the above example the process, when executed, creates a file named result.txt
+process creates a file named result.txt

-containing a random number.
+which contains a random number.
+Since a path

 Multiple output files